christophe0606/FixedPointLean/docbuild/src/intro.md

 Set theory uses classical logic where you can prove that some things exist but you can't construct an example.

-For instance, using the law of the excluded middle you know that \\(A ⋁ ¬A\\) but you don't know whether \\(A\\) is true or false.
+For instance, using the law of the excluded middle you know that \\(A ⋁ ¬A\\) (`A OR NOT A`) is true but you don't know whether \\(A\\) is true or false.

 # Another foundation for Mathematics

 It is possible to build mathematics on top of other foundations.
 And lots of theorem provers use the calculus of inductive constructions.

 It is like a programming language!
-Yes!
-It is possible to use a programming language as a foundation of mathematics.
+It is possible to use a programming language as a foundation of mathematics and it is surprising the first time you read this.
+But, it is not your typical programming language.

 We are going to use the Lean 4 theorem prover to explain what it means and give some examples.

 Install Lean 4 using [this documentation](https://lean-lang.org/documentation/setup/).
 It comes as a VS Code extension.

-In the next paragraph we will study the calculus of inductive constructions using Lean 4 examples and finally explain where the theorems are.
+In the next paragraph we will study the calculus of inductive constructions using Lean 4 examples and finally explain what we mean by theorem proving and how to use it.